 1. The New Reality

 The COVID-19 pandemic hit the world economy pretty hard: Companies had to restructure their B2B sales processes and reevaluate their purchasing aspirations.

 Buying seemed to lose its priority, and the competition among sellers became even more severe.
 In fact, according to Pipedrive, only 6% of sales reps found it easier to sell during the COVID-19 pandemic.

 Start with thinking about what your buyers are going through and how your services can enhance their business.
 Build trust and concentrate more on counseling rather than hard selling.

 Also, if you haven’t adopted multichannel yet, this is the moment to do it.
-In fact, 94% of sales reps said an omnichannel strategy was equally or more effective with reaching and serving customers during the pandemic.
+In fact, 94% of sales reps said an omnichannel strategy was equally or more effective in reaching and serving customers during the pandemic.